scholarslab/NeatlineSimile/README.md

 ## Installation

-To get started, download the latest version from the Omeka add-ons repository and install the plugin just like any other Omeka plugin:
+  1. Download the latest version of the plugin from the Omeka add-ons repository.

   1. Uncompress the `.zip` archive.